stm32-hotspot/STM32WB-BLE-sensors-multiple-links/Projects/STM32WB5MM-DK/Applications/BLE/BLE_Sensor_MotionFX/readme.txt

 	https://itunes.apple.com/us/App/st-bluems/id993670214?mt=8

  - Power on the board with the BLE_Sensor_MotionFX application
- - At powered on, the screen displays the name of the board (STM32WB5MM), the stack version, the fuse version and the BD address during 5 seconds
+ - When powered on, the screen displays the name of the board (STM32WB5MM), the stack version, the fus version and the BD address during 5 seconds
  - Then, the board starts advertising (during 2 minute).
 During this phase, the distance measured by the Time-of-Flight sensor is displayed on the screen.
  - To connect the board to the smartphone, click on the App icon, ST BLE Sensor (android device).
 It is possible to connect up to 8 smartphones simultaneously.
  - connect to the device
- - select the STM32WBDK in the device list
+ - select the WB5M CUBE in the device list
  - Then we have some demonstrations available :

     - environmental : Display humidity and temperature values